ozsharfr/ice_breaker/README.md

 Every developer and team that builds a GenAI solution or product needs to implement a set of common NFRs in order to track performance, reduce costs, and be well-rounded for enterprise deployments.
 Built on top of Open Source technologies, DEP AI's LLM Gateway approach aims to simplify the implementation for asset teams by providing easily integratable components that take care of the following functionality:

-- **Routing** - We provide the ability to configure and route your requests to any LLM required with a simple API using LiteLLM.
+- **Routing** - We provide the ability to configure and route your requests to any LLM required with a simple API (conforms to OpenAI API) using LiteLLM.
 LLM Gateway supports multiple LLM providers including OpenAI, Azure OpenAI, AWS Bedrock, Google Cloud Gemini, and even hosting your own LLMs.
 - **Virtual Keys** - Create virtual keys with fine-grained access controls to decide which users/system components have access to which LLMs without exposing the underlying secrets.
 - **Caching** - Integrate a caching layer to reduce the number of calls to the LLMs and improve the performance of your application while reducing costs.
 We support both Simple and Semantic caching with Redis.
 - **Tracing** - Track and trace all your LLM calls, monitor requests and responses, and track cost and latencies of your LLM usage using Langfuse.